SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 --------------------------------------------------------------------------------------
 Known Issues:
 - Force feedback does not work with the classic Nucleus xinput custom dlls.
 - PreventWindowDeactivation will prevent mouse and keyboard input on instances using this hook (and may have other adverse effects).
 --------------------------------------------------------------------------------------
 Changelog:

+v2.4.0 - xxxx, 2025

+-New native SDL2 support.
+-New dependencies downloader (Microsoft Visual C++ 2015 - 2022 Redistributable, Microsoft WebView2 Runtime).
+-Added game search and sorting functions.
+-New multiple players per instance UI assignation support (Xinput/Proto Xinput, SDL2).
+-Added per game "use api index" option in the game options menu, bypasses the general setting.
+There is a similar option for guest controllers only for handlers with multiple players per instance support.
+-New Nucleus_Launcher.exe, a helper to check for .Net framework download and installation.
+-The Nucleus Co-op window can now be resized/maximized/minimized without resetting the current setup.
+-Fixed the backup function not working if a Nucleus player nickname is equal to the Windows user name.
+-Modified backup function so it does not return an error if a file does not exist but skip it instead, better logging too.
+-All Nucleus prompts and process pickers will now close automatically on session end, whether manually or due to an error.
+-Fixed an UI bug where it was not possible to select the same game after ending a session in some cases.
+-Fixed player being deleted if a controller is unplugged during very early handler setup in some cases.
+-Added Messenils Direct Input co-oplevel unlocker (helps splitting mouse cursor in some games).
+-Added a new hotkey listener to Nucleus.Gaming.dll, so hotkeys processing no longer relies on the Nucleus window (mainly for further development purposes).
+-Added exFat format check for game path and Nucleus installation path.
+-Added new option Game.DpiAwarenessMode as a successor to DPIHandling that is now deprecated.
+DpiAwarenessMode.HighDpiAware is now the default and should fix most instances scaling issues at display scales higher than 100%.
+-Moved the "Unlock original game files" function so it executes earlier (some files were copied before its execution).
+-Added a new "pass-through locked inputs state" flag to Game.CustomHotkeys.
+-It's now possible to use a shorten link in all handler prompts (only one per prompt).
+-It's now possible to use a shorten link in the handler notes (only one).
+-Added per game Steam language option in game options menu.
+-Fixed handlers using ForceBindIP not starting if there are special characters in the Windows username.
+-Improved "Toggle Top Most" hotkey for better windows minimize/restore syncing (game windows, merger window, etc).
+-Fixed DirectInput gamepads not being detected correctly after being turned off/on.
+-Improved detection (connection/disconnection) for all gamepad apis.
+This fixes many UI inconsistencies and backend bugs.
+-Game screenshots (backgrounds) can now be in .png, .jpeg, .jpg, .bmp, or .gif formats and can have random names, allowing you to simply drag and drop them into the Nucleus game screenshots directory.
+-Game covers can now be in .png, .jpeg, .jpg, .bmp, or .gif formats but still need to be named using the Game.GUID value from the handler.
+-More OneDrive checks.
+-Fixed updater calling function silent crash on startup.
+-More QOL improvements on the setup screen and many bug fixes.

 v2.3.2 - November 12, 2024